zebity/onvif-relay/README.md

 3. Run get and patch script to download & patch required WSDLs
 4. [Optionally: Generate XML Binding Customisation scripts]
 5. Either:
-   - A. Run custom wsimport script to to create Upper case Java Method names
+   - A. Run wsimport using -b customsiation.xml from [4.]
    - or
-   - B. Run wsimmport usng -b customsiation.xml from [4.]
+   - B. Run custom wsimport script to to create Upper case Java Method names

 # Author: